AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-09-Larval-size-and-symbiont-cell-density-from-Hawaii-2023-project.md

 The working protocol for isolation of symbiont cells is as follows:

 - Remove as much Z-fix as possible from each tube and discard (~200 uL)
-- Add 100 uL of DI water or 1X PBS *I need to confirm what we have available*
+- Add 200 uL of DI water
 - Centrifuge for 3 minutes at 3,000g
 - Remove the liquid host fraction and discard (this sample was fixed, so we are not able to keep it for any other assays)
-- Resuspend in 100 uL DI water or 1X PBS and mix (*confirm volume*)
-- Freeze at -80°C until processing for cell counts
+- Freeze pellet at -80°C until processing for cell counts

 #### DATE LOG OF PROCESSING HERE

 ## Cell density

 - Thaw sample on ice
+- Resuspend in 100 uL DI water and mix with pipette
 - Homogenize briefly with pipette
 - Count cells on hemocytometer in 6 replicates per sample using the [Putnam Lab protocol](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resources/Physiology_Protocols/Cell_Density-Protocol.md)
 - Cell density will be calculated in R and normalized to number of larvae (cells per larvae) and larval size (cells per unit planar surface area).